ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 These are the available for an stack cnn encoder arehese are the available for an stack cnn encoder are

-- `representation'` (default `dense`): the possible values are `dense` and `sparse`. `dense` means the mebeddings are initialized randomly, `sparse` meanse they are initialized to be one-hot encodings.
+- `representation'` (default `dense`): the possible values are `dense` and `sparse`. `dense` means the embeddings are initialized randomly, `sparse` meanse they are initialized to be one-hot encodings.
-- `embedding_size` (default `256`): it is the maximum embedding size, the actual size will be `min(vocaularyb_size, embedding_size)` for `dense` representations and exacly `vocaularyb_size` for the `sparse` encoding, where `vocabulary_size` is the number of different strings appearing in the training set in the column the feature is named after (plus 1 for `<UNK>`).
+- `embedding_size` (default `256`): it is the maximum embedding size, the actual size will be `min(vocabulary_size, embedding_size)` for `dense` representations and exactly `vocabulary_size` for the `sparse` encoding, where `vocabulary_size` is the number of different strings appearing in the training set in the column the feature is named after (plus 1 for `<UNK>`).
-- `embeddings_on_cpu` (default `False`): by default embedings matrices are stored on GPU memory if a GPU is used, as it allows for faster access, but in some cases the embedding matrix may be really big and this parameter forces the placement of the embedding matrix in regular memroy and the CPU is used to resolve them, slightly slowing down the process as a result of data transfer between CPU and GPU memory.
+- `embeddings_on_cpu` (default `False`): by default embeddings matrices are stored on GPU memory if a GPU is used, as it allows for faster access, but in some cases the embedding matrix may be really big and this parameter forces the placement of the embedding matrix in regular memory and the CPU is used to resolve them, slightly slowing down the process as a result of data transfer between CPU and GPU memory.
 - `pretrained_embeddings` (default `None`): by default `dense` embeddings are initialized randomly, but this parameter allow to specify a path to a file containing embeddings in the [GloVe format](https://nlp.stanford.edu/projects/glove/).
 When the file containing the embeddings is loaded, only the embeddings with labels present in the vocabulary are kept, the others are discarded.
 If the vocabulary contains strings that have no match in the embeddings file, their embeddings are initialized with the average of all other embedding plus some random noise to make them different from each other.
 This parameter has effect only if `representation` is `dense`.
 - `embeddings_trainable` (default `True`): If `True` embeddings are trained during the training process, if `False` embeddings are fixed.
 It may be useful when loading pretrained embeddings for avoiding finetuning them.
 This parameter has effect only for `representation` is `dense` as `sparse` one-hot encodings are not trainable.
 - `conv_layers` (default `None`): it is a list of dictionaries containing the parameters of all the convolutional layers.
 The length of the list determines the number of stacked convolutional layers and the content of each dictionary determines the parameters for a specific layer.
 The available parameters for each layer are: `filter_size`, `num_filters`, `pool_size`, `norm`, `activation` and `regularize`.
 If any of those values is missing from the dictionary, the default one specified as a parameter of the encoder will be used instead.
 If both `conv_layers` and `num_conv_layers` are `None`, a default list will be assigned to `conv_layers` with the value `[{filter_size: 7, pool_size: 3, regularize: False}, {filter_size: 7, pool_size: 3, regularize: False}, {filter_size: 3, pool_size: None, regularize: False}, {filter_size: 3, pool_size: None, regularize: False}, {filter_size: 3, pool_size: None, regularize: True}, {filter_size: 3, pool_size: 3, regularize: True}]`.